nils-braun/nils-braun.github.io/_posts/2017-08-26-amazon-lambda-and-map.md

 If you do not understand all terms in the manual, do not worry.
 I will try to explain every concept you will need in this tutorial.

 Two things you have to keep in mind when following the tutorial:
-* you have already created a virtual environment, so you might want to install `awscli` into this (by calling `pip install awscli` instead of `pip install aws --user`)
+* you have already created a virtual environment, so you might want to install `awscli` into this (by calling `pip install awscli` instead of `pip install awscli --user`)
 * In the following, I will assume that you have named your profile `default` instead of the `adminuser`, because it makes things a bit easier (although it is not needed) in some configurations.

 In the end, make sure that you can run `aws lambda list-functions` successfully.